Welcome to today's edition of the Rush 24-7 podcast.

 We want to end it as much as we can.

-The Palestinians claim to have well there are three things the Palestinians need to concede if there is to be peace, quote unquote peace.
+The Palestinians claim to have, well, there are three things the Palestinians need to concede if there is to be peace, quote-unquote peace.

-They must accept Israel's right to exist as a Jewish Jewish state, which they do not right now.
+They must accept Israel's right to exist as a Jewish state, which they do not right now.

 They must renounce terrorism.

-They call it resistance, but they must renounce it, and they must abandon this silly right of return demand.
+And they must abandon this silly right of return demand.

 That's the definition of peace.

-That's that if you if you can come up with a speech or a set of talks or negotiations to convince Hamas to do that, then have at it.
+If you can come up with a speech or a set of talks or negotiations to convince Hamas to do that, then have at it.

-Ostensibly it's what Kerry and Obama are trying to do, although I don't think they are.
+Ostensibly, it's what Kerry and Obama are trying to do.

-I think those I think they look at those demands as excessive and unrealistic.
+I think they look at those demands as excessive and unrealistic.

 It is Israel that must concede.